github-sumit/fin_banking_bb/README.md

 2. Maven is going to prompt for some details:

     •	A group id – a unique package identifier, e.g. com.backbase.training.
     •	An artifact id – a name for your project.
-This is also the name of the folder where your project will be stored. e.g. FirstBackbaseProject
+The name of the folder where your project will be stored.e.g.
+FirstBackbaseProject
     •	A version number and a package name – you can accept the defaults.
     •	A launchpad edition – a collection to install; use **universal**.
     •	A launchpad version – a launchpad version to install.
 This article has been tested with version **0.13.1**.